pojntfx/networked-linux-memsync/docs/main.md

 )
 ```

-The handshake for the NBD client is negotiated in userspace by Go.
+The handshake for the NBD client is negotiated in user space by Go.
 Similarly to the server, the client only supports the "fixed newstyle" negotiatiation and aborts otherwise.
 The negotiation is once again implemented as a simple loop similarly to the server with it switching on the type; on `NEGOTIATION_TYPE_REPLY_INFO`, the client receives the export size, and with `NEGOTIATION_TYPE_INFO_BLOCKSIZE` it receives the used block size, which it then valides to be within the specified bounds and as a valid power of two, falling back to the preffered block size supplied by the options if possible.
 After this relevant metadata has been fetched from the server, the kernel NBD client is further configured with these values using `ioctl`, after which the `DO_IT` `ioctl` number is used to asynchronously start the kernel's NBD client.
 In addition to being able to configure the client itself, the client library can also be used to list the exports of a server; for this, another handshake is initiated, but this time the `NEGOTIATION_ID_OPTION_LIST` option is provided, after which the client reads the export information from the server and disconnects.

 #### Client Lifecycle